-More than 180 students from 11 schools in Central Virginia will meet at Lynchburg College on Thursday, March 26, to exchange currency, set up businesses, and market products to members of the local business and education community.
+More than 180 students from 11 schools in Central Virginia will meet at University of Lynchburg on Thursday, March 26, to exchange currency, set up businesses, and market products to members of the local business and education community.

 The annual event, known as Market Day, allows the students to demonstrate the entrepreneurial spirit and business acumen they have nurtured in the Mini Economy—a classroom curriculum that offers students in grades 2-5 hands-on opportunities to experience economics and business ownership.
 Throughout the year, the Mini Economy students learn about money management, loans, market research, and other aspects of running a business as they plan and start businesses within their own classrooms.

 At Market Day, they peddle their wares as local business leaders serve as judges and present awards for Outstanding Entrepreneur, Outstanding Marketer and Most Innovative.